Making freud Releases¶

 Push the release branch to the remote:

 git push -u origin release/vX.Y.Z

 Ensure that ReadTheDocs and continuous integration pass (you will need to manually enable the branch on ReadTheDocs’ web interface to test it).
 Then push the tag:

 Pushing the tag will cause CircleCI to create a release for PyPI automatically (see automation in

 .circleci/config.yml).
 Make sure this succeeds – it takes a while to run.

-Merge the release branch pull request into the
+Create a pull request and merge the release branch into the

 The conda-forge autotick bot should discover that the PyPI source distribution has changed, and will create a pull request to the conda-forge feedstock.
 This pull request may take a few hours to appear.
 If other changes are needed in the conda-forge recipe (e.g. new dependencies), follow the conda-forge documentation to create a pull request from your own fork of the feedstock.
 Merge the pull request after all continuous integration passes to trigger release builds for conda-forge.